EnzoBnl/enzobnl/div.md

 # Diverse themes

 ## Vectorization
-Write code that leverage the SIMD (Single Instruction capacities of your hardware, either by writing code that can be auto-vertorized by your "
+Write code that leverage the SIMD (Single Instruction capacities of your hardware, either by writing code that can be auto-vertorized by a medium/high level language compiler (C, C++) or by using dedicated libraries in this languages.
+Under the hood, the assembly code generated will use specific SIMD instructions.

 ## Asymptotic analysis